samyBadjoudj/POC-SEXEC/README.md

 POC-SEXEC
 =========

-Naive approach to understand, challenges to scale a SEC.
+Naive approach to try to understand, challenges to scale a Symbolic Execution.

 Symbolic execution can help to test a software, analyse it.